-The National Hepatitis B Strategy 2010-2013 is the first national strategy on this disease to be adopted in Australia.
+The Sixth National HIV Strategy 2010-2013 builds on five previous strategies which guided Australia’s response to HIV and AIDS between 1989 and 2009.
 It is one of a suite of five strategies aiming to reduce the transmission of sexually transmissible infections (STIs) and blood borne viruses (BBVs), and the morbidity, mortality and personal and social impacts they cause.

 Links to other strategies